Don’t waste the chance to finally reform NHS dentistry

 If the Care Quality Commission takes responsibility for assessing whether services are accessible then there is an added incentive to change the system to ensure adequate funding.
 The alternative would be to rely on a primary care dental system which encourages episodic attendance and penalises routine care based on prevention.
 The very opposite of what we should be aiming for if we want to improve health and reduce health inequalities.

 Leaders in the NHS and across government must be brave and take this opportunity to invest properly in NHS dentistry.
 The costs for inaction are stark.
-The estimated costs of hospital admissions in 0 to 19 year olds for all tooth extractions was £54.6 million and for extractions due to tooth decay was £33 million in the 2019/20 financial year.
+The estimated costs of hospital admissions in 0 to 19-year-olds for all tooth extractions was £54.6 million and for extractions due to tooth decay was £33 million in the 2019/20 financial year.

-An integrated future for dentistry?
+An integrated future for NHS dentistry?

-A joined up primary care service with dentistry as a fully integrated component would transform NHS approaches to reducing health inequalities and improving health outcomes.
+A joined-up primary care service with dentistry as a fully integrated component would transform NHS approaches to reducing health inequalities and improving health outcomes.

 The comprehensive integration of oral health considerations into existing care pathways will bring huge health benefits.
 For instance, current guidance around eating disorders makes barely a passing reference to dentists despite the impact on oral health of conditions such as bulimia.
-Diabetes and its relationship with oral health is becoming ever better understood, but pathways remain poor and local initiatives to join up services sporadic.
+Diabetes and its relationship with oral health is becoming ever better understood, but pathways remain poor and local initiatives to join up services are sporadic.

-Oral health is at risk of rapid deterioration for those who have had a stroke, been diagnosed with Parkinson's, Alzheimer's and other dementias - yet there is no joined up approach to ensure that oral health plans are in place to support patients with these conditions.
-This is not to mention the potential for improving the oral health of those over 65 by using dental practices to provide immunisations, blood sugar checks and so on.
+Oral health is at risk of rapid deterioration for those who have had a stroke, been diagnosed with Parkinson’s, Alzheimer’s and other dementias – yet there is no joined-up approach to ensure that oral health plans are in place to support patients with these conditions.
+This is not to mention the potential for improving the oral health of those over 65 by using dental practices to provide immunisations, blood sugar checks, and so on.

 The above issues are just some of the approaches that ICBs may like to consider in their efforts to reduce health inequalities and improve health outcomes.
-But without ambition and an increased budget dentistry will remain a service outside of the rest of the NHS.
+But without ambition and increased budget dentistry will remain a service outside of the rest of the NHS.
 If dentistry is to truly be a part of the NHS and a key part of the integrated health agenda, then it needs to be like the rest of the NHS: free at the point of service and available to all.